Frequently Asked Questions

 Q: What options and endorsements are available for the HR-ACE?

-A: Any options and/or endorsements elected on the base policy must also be elected on the high-risk policy, with the exception of an enterprise or whole farm unit election.
-Although enterprise or whole farm units may apply on the base policy, enterprise and whole farm units are not available on the high-risk policy.
+A: Any options and/or endorsements elected on the base policy must also be elected on the high-risk policy, with the exception of a whole farm unit election and enterprise units by practice.

 Q: Does added land qualify for HR-ACE?

 A: Yes, if the HR-ACE is timely elected, added land that is high-risk land would automatically be added to the HR-ACE.
 If the HR-ACE was not elected by sales closing date, then added high-risk land would not qualify for HR-ACE for that crop year.

 Q: Are replant and prevented planting coverage the same under the high-risk policy as they are with the base policy?

 Q: Does the producer have to provide separate production and acreage reports?
 Are separate production records required for the high-risk policy and the base policy?

 A: Yes, the HR-ACE requires separate acreage and production reports, as well as production records for the high-risk land covered by the high-risk policy and the non-high-risk land covered by the base policy.